PNC Plaza (Raleigh): Location and original purpose

 RBC Centura had been courted for years by cities across the East Coast to move its headquarters from Rocky Mount, and in August 2005, CEO Scott Custer announced the bank's intentions to relocate to downtown Raleigh.
 RBC wanted a tall building that would add to the Raleigh skyline, but the bank needed only 130000 sqft of office space, enough to fill about five floors of an office building.
 So, Highwoods partnered with Dominion Partners of Raleigh to build 139 residential condos on top of the office building, enough to stretch the building to 33 floors and make it taller than any other office building in the Triangle.

+Building use and facilities

 All of the PNC Plaza condominiums sold out in August 2008, less than three months after Dominion started taking non-refundable deposits on the units, which ranged in price from $230,000 to $800,000.
 There are separate lobbies for the office tenants and the residential tenants, a rooftop swimming pool for residents, and a second parking garage with 1,050 spaces across the street.
 The building has a floor area of 278208 sqft of office space on 11 floors, of which 65 percent is leased to RBC Centura and Raleigh law firm Poyner & Spruill.

 In September 2009, the Raleigh office of the Williams Mullen law firm moved into 62500 sqft of office space, located on floors 15, 16 and 17 of the RBC Plaza.
 The facility also has 17000 sqft of street-level retail and seven floors of parking.